vnlashin-tester/vnlashin-tester/README.md

 [Download my resume](CV_Lashin_Tester_eng.pdf)

 ### Examples of My Work
-Since I cannot show real projects (due to the employer’s ban), I will show my skills using the example of the “Web Shop” training site.
+Since I cannot show real projects (due to an NDA), I will show my skills using the example of the “Web Shop” training site.

 Artefacts can be found on Google Drive.